Your Wedding Music Guide

 The cocktail hour is the period between the ceremony and reception.
 As the wedding party takes photos, this hour is used to entertain the rest of the guests.
 Your music choices during this hour should be toned down to allow your guests to mingle and converse while enjoying the refreshments or signature cocktails you’ve offered.
 Here are a few suggestions to get your playlist started: “Love” by Frank Sinatra, “Dream a Little Dream of Me” by Louis Armstrong and Ella Fitzgerald, and “I Just Want to Make Love to You,” and “At Last” by Etta James.

-Reception entrance and Bride & Groom’s First Dance
+Reception Entrance and First Dance

 Now that the formal portion of the wedding is over, you are ready to get this party started.
 You will want start the reception off with the appropriate excitement.
 Your music choices will do just that.
 How about “Uptown Funk” by Mark Ronson featuring Bruno Mars, or “Happy” by Pharell Williams.